 Bethany since moved to Bristol and the band now resides as a quartet that have played in a range of spaces from large rock venues, to intimate folk events.
 Ft.
 Oliver cocup (drums), Ben Holyoake (Bass) and Naomi Hill (Violin).
 See gig page for upcoming gigs.

 Lastly, Bethany is an avid artist who has always been fascinated with painting the human form, and human sight.
 A love to combine sonic landscapes with visual ones.
 Her love for painting eventually transformed into her love for body-painting, and her love for writing mutated into scripting/video direction and production.
-Her upcoming album is an audio-visual album called The Human Project which will be released May 28th at The Wardrobe Theatre, a sell out gig with a standing ovation.
+Her latest album is an audio-visual album called The Human Project which was released May 28th at The Wardrobe Theatre, a sell out gig with a standing ovation.
 The critically acclaimed album has since received extended radio airplay in England and Ireland.